theGholland/Target-Speaker-Extraction-Holland/README.md

 `eval_tse_on_voices.py` mixes each target speaker with either uniform babble noise from other speakers or a random clip from the MUSAN dataset and then evaluates the extraction quality.
 Each invocation creates a timestamped directory under `out_eval` named with the current datetime down to milliseconds.
 A `results.csv` summarising the runs is written inside this directory along with one subfolder per run containing the audio waveforms and plots.
 Columns in `results.csv` include speaker, separation model, SNR, babble count, SI-SDR and RTF.
+When transcripts are available the script also records the ASR outputs for `mixture.wav` and `tse_result.wav`, the ground‑truth text, and accuracy ratios for mixture/GT and post-processing/GT comparisons.
+These appear in `results.csv` as `mixture_text`, `post_text`, `gt_text`, `mixture_gt_ratio`, and `post_gt_ratio`.

 Evaluate a single condition: